 From Amazon To Walmart, 2020 Candidates Take On Big Corporations By Name

-Bernie Sanders may not have his usual adoring crowds at his Wednesday campaign stop.
-That's because he'll be speaking to Walmart shareholders at their annual meeting.
+Bernie Sanders didn't have his usual adoring crowds at his Wednesday campaign stop.
+That's because he spoke to Walmart shareholders at their annual meeting.

-The Vermont senator and 2020 Democratic presidential candidate will present a proposal aimed at giving workers representation on the company's board, echoing a policy he is reportedly working on.
+The Vermont senator and 2020 Democratic presidential candidate presented a proposal aimed at giving workers representation on the company's board, echoing a policy he is reportedly working on.
 (Elizabeth Warren has released a similar policy.)

-On Tuesday afternoon, Sanders released a statement criticizing Walmart for issues beyond worker representation on the board.
+In his remarks to shareholders, Sanders not only talked about board representation, but also said the company pays its workers too little, thereby forcing them to rely on government safety net programs.

-"It is time for Walmart to pay all of its workers a living wage, give them a seat at the table, stop blocking them from joining a union and allow part-time employees to work full-time jobs," he said.
+"Frankly, the American people are sick and tired of subsidizing the greed of some of the largest and most profitable corporations in this country," he said.

-It's not just Sanders; this is an example of a tactic that has gained traction in the 2020 presidential race, of candidates calling out specific companies in their campaigning and their policies.
+It's not just Sanders.
+This is an example of a tactic that has gained traction in the 2020 presidential race: candidates calling out specific companies in their campaigning and their policies.

-Sanders is presenting the resolution on behalf of Cat Davis, a Walmart worker and shareholder, and a leader of the group United for Respect, which aims to protect workers' rights at large corporations.
+Sanders presented the resolution on behalf of Cat Davis, a Walmart worker and shareholder, and a leader of the group United for Respect, which aims to protect workers' rights at large corporations.

 The proposal would require that the board include hourly associates on its lists of potential new members.
-Sanders will have three minutes to present the resolution, and it will be put to a vote on Wednesday.
-The resolution is not expected to pass.
+The resolution is not expected to pass; voting results are expected Wednesday afternoon.

 Candidates vs. corporations